Classical Drama and Theatre

-Nor does any other ancient dramatist's entire corpus survive.
-Indeed, few other classical authors writing in any genre have their entire body of work preserved, and then only luminaries like Vergil. (note) Thus, in many ways Terence stands alone among ancient dramatists.
+Nor is it possible to say about any other ancient playwright's body of work with as much certainty as we can about Terence that his entire dramatic corpus survives.
+Indeed, few other classical authors writing in any genre have their entire body of work preserved, and then for the most part only luminaries like Vergil. (note) Thus, in many ways Terence stands alone among ancient dramatists.
 His work is uniquely well-documented, and the reason must be, at least in part, the high regard in which he was held from his own time on.

 So, for instance, the Romans living in the next century (100-1 BCE) saw Terence's writing style as the model of their own—Julius Caesar himself composed a treatise on Terence's sermo purus ("clean dialogue"; note)—and well over a millennium later professors in the Renaissance used his drama as a teaching tool.
 Even a tenth-century nun named Hrotswitha (or Hrotsvit), a canoness living in a cloister in northern Germany just after the Viking invasions, read Terence's dramas with a pleasure that made her uneasy, and so she remodeled them to suit the ethic of the chaste Christian life and glorious virginity she and her sisters in their abbey exemplified.